dherrera1911/sqfa/docs/source/tutorials/digit_processing.md

 We see that we have 10 classes and that the training data consists of 73257 samples of 1024 dimensions.
-We will now learn 9 filters for this dataset, with each of the different dimensionality reduction methods to the dataset
+We will now learn 9 filters for this dataset using each of the different dimensionality reduction methods.

 :::{admonition} Maximum number of filters
 A limitation of LDA is that it can learn a maximum of $c-1$ filters, where